curi/websites/close-reading/atlas-shrugged-1.md

 **These comments contain spoilers.** This is intended only for someone who’s already read the whole book, and I point things out that I wouldn’t expect anyone to catch on their first reading.

-My comments often use exact words from the text which I didn’t quote.
-You may want to read along in the book.
+I recommend reading the book, a few paragraphs at a time, and thinking about it yourself before reading my analysis of that part.
 Bold text in quotations is emphasized by me.

 # Chapter 1 – The Theme